Codify-Club-Berkeley/Website/README.md

 Start with these key words:

-1. "Add:" for adding new features or functionality.
+1. "Added:" for adding new features or functionality.
-2. "Fix:" for bug fixes.
+2. "Fixed:" for bug fixes.
-3. "Update:" for general updates or improvements.
+3. "Updated:" for general updates or improvements.
-4. "Refactor:" for code refactoring without changing functionality.
+4. "Refactored:" for code refactoring without changing functionality.
 5. "Docs:" for documentation updates.
-6. "Test:" for test-related changes.
+6. "Tested:" for test-related changes.
-7. "Style:" for code style or formatting changes.
+7. "Styled:" for code style or formatting changes.